w3f/polkadot-wiki/docs/learn/learn-staking.md

 The task of choosing validators is not simple, as it should take into account nominator reward and risk preferences.
-Ideally one aims to maximize the reward-to-risk ratio by maximizing rewards and minimizing risks, with sometimes having to compromise between the two as minimizing risks might decrease rewards as well.
+Ideally one aims to maximize the reward-to-risk ratio by maximizing rewards and minimizing risks, with sometimes having to compromise between the two, as minimizing risks might decrease rewards as well.
 Nominators should pay attention, especially to six criteria when nominating validators (not in order of importance):

 - recent history of the era points earned across eras
-- validator's self stake (shows skin in the game)
+- validator's (own) stake (shows skin in the game)
 - total stake backing the validator (which is the sum of self stake and the stake coming from nominators)
 - commission fees (i.e. how much validators charge nominators)
 - verified identity